 South Florida hadn’t put a winning record together since 2018.
 The Bulls also hadn’t won a bowl game since 2017.

-But all of that changed last year.
+But all of that changed in 2023.
 USF went 6-6 overall in the regular season and capped a strong bounceback year as a program with a 45-0 drubbing over Syracuse in the Boca Raton Bowl.

 That was all in Alex Golesh’s first season as USF’s head coach.
 Now many believe USF could be one of the top programs in the AAC under Golesh’s leadership.

-Here’s more information about the second-year head coach.
+Here’s more information about the third-year head coach.

 New Customer Offers at BetMGM